SnehalTikare/overlay-network-simulation-chord-can-using-akka/README.md

 **Part of a UserGlobalState:**
 The below screenshot captures the snapshot of the state of the users.
 It captures the number of write and read requests made by each user
 ![User_Global_State Image](images/UserGlobalState.png)

+## Limitations:
+* Cannot handle node failures or node leaving the system in Chord.
+* Cannot handle node failures in CAN.